NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/R-dplyr-GREPL-Summarise-Piping/R-dplyr-GREPL-Summarise-Piping.md

 ---
-syncID: 63635a0daf0c417090e5c38c3103a09a
 title: "Filter, Piping and GREPL Using R DPLYR - An Intro"
-description: "Learn how to use the filter, group_by, and summarize functions with piping in R's dplyr package.
-And combine these with grepl to select portions of character strings."
-dateCreated: 2015-05-27
-authors: Natalie Robinson, Kate Thibault
+code1: R/R-nonSeries-lessons/R-dplyr-GREPL-Summarise-Piping.R
 contributors:
+dataProduct: null
+dateCreated: '2015-05-27'
+description: Learn how to use the filter, group_by, and summarize functions with piping in R's dplyr package.
+And combine these with grepl to select portions of character strings.
 estimatedTime: 1.0 - 1.5 Hours
+languagesTool: R
 packagesLibraries: dplyr
+syncID: 63635a0daf0c417090e5c38c3103a09a
+authors: Natalie Robinson, Kate Thibault, Donal O'Leary
 topics: data-analysis
-languagesTool: R
-dataProduct:
-code1: R/R-nonSeries-lessons/R-dplyr-GREPL-Summarise-Piping.R
-tutorialSeries:
+tutorialSeries: null
 urlTitle: grepl-filter-piping-dplyr-r
 ---